Tracy High Soccer

 In order to participate in weight training, conditioning, or tryouts, the following must be completed:

-- Online Registration with Family ID (usually opens in September).
-Players who participated in a fall sport must register again for additional sports.
+Online Registration with Family ID (usually opens in September).
+Players who participated in a prior sport must register again for additional sports.

 In order to play in games, you must also fit the following criteria:

 may not have any “F’s”cannot have more than 1 F and you must have a GPA of at least a 2.0.
-Players will also be grade checked as both 1st quarter and 1st semester grades affect eligibility during the season.
+Players will be grade checked as both 1st semester and 3rd quarter grades affect eligibility during the season.

-- Saturday school hours need to be below 16, so any hours will hurt players chances of making the team.
+Saturday school hours need to be below 16, so any hours will negatively affect players chances of making the team.

-- Tardies for the quarter must be below 15.
+Tardies for each quarter must be below 15.